BijoyKM/farmorganiks/README.md

 I would like to thank and acknowledge following people:
 * My Mentor Rahul Lakhanpal for all his feedback, guidance and support for this project.
 His patience and helpful advice really calmed the nervous meeting sessions.
 * My wife and daughter who gave up most of their summer vacation for the project but still helped me with proof readings.
-* To Code Institute, Kasia and Kenan for their helpful advice during the weekly stand-up meetings.
+* Code Institute, Kasia and Kenan for their helpful advice during the weekly stand-up meetings.
-* To the Slack Community and also MSLETB A and B group students.
+* Slack Community and also MSLETB A and B group students.